 One hump or two?
 The dromedary camel has one hump and the Bactrian camel has two.
 What’s the easiest way to remember the names?
 Think of the capital letter D lying on its side with just one hump: D stands for dromedary.
 Now think of the capital letter B on its side with two humps: B for Bactrian!
 But what’s in those humps?
 They store fat, not water.
 The fat becomes an energy source for the camel.

-The length of time a camel can survive on this stored energy depends on climate and the animal’s activity levels.
+The length of time a camel can survive on this stored energy depends on climate and its activity levels.
 The size of the hump can change, depending on the amount of food the camel eats.
 When food is scarce, the camel’s body uses the fat stored in the hump, causing the hump to lean over and droop.

 A camel can go a week or more without water, and it can last for several months without food.
 It can survive a 40 percent weight loss and then drink up to 32 gallons (145 liters) of water in one drinking session!